-Thurston County prepared this Stormwater Training Plan to facilitate deployment of the training requirements set forth in the Western Washington Phase II Municipal Stormwater Permit (Permit) and summarized in the County's Stormwater Management Program Plan (Stormwater Plan).
-The Training Plan's Appendix 1 contains the specific permit conditions that require training for County staff who have a direct or indirect job duties that fall into the following stormwater program areas:
+Thurston County prepared this Stormwater Training Plan, in consultation with the Stormwater Coordination Team, to facilitate deployment of the training requirements set forth in the Western Washington Phase II Municipal Stormwater Permit (Permit).
+This training plan receives periodic updates to reflect changes in regulations, advancements in stormwater management, and the evolution of the County's policies, procedures, and practices.
+Appendix 1 of this training plan contains the specific permit conditions that require training for County staff who have a direct or indirect job duties that fall into the following stormwater program areas: